redrathnure/armbian-mkspi/README.md

 Edge, Jammy:
 * `irq 37: nobody cared` message in boot log and on boot screen
 * Works either HDMI out or MKS PI-TS32 display.
 No dual screen, no reconnection during runtime.
 Display must be connected before system start and cannot be switched after boot.
-* software reset and shutdown commands do not work.
-Need to reset board by reset button or via PSU off/on.

 Current, Jammy: